martinbudden/Library-Filters/README.md

 ## Class Diagram

-The filters are somewhat statically (build-time) polymorphic, but not dynamically (run-time) polymorphic.<br>
+The filters are somewhat statically (build-time) polymorphic, and somewhat dynamically (run-time) polymorphic.<br>
 This is deliberate.<br>

-The filters have functions that have names and signatures in common, but these functions are not virtual.<br>
+The filters have functions that have names and signatures in common, but the only virtual function is `filterVirtual`.

+The filter function may called directly by calling `filter`, or indirectly (via the vtable) using `filterVirtual`.

-This means the the filters are somewhat interchangeable at build time, depending on which functions are used
+This means the the filters are somewhat interchangeable at build time, depending on which functions are used.

 ```mermaid
 classDiagram